Ridoineel/Quizy--with-pyintercon/README.md

 * client
 * server

-client for client configurations and server for server configurations
+client for client configuration and server for server configurations

 So copy client directory once for player( client)